 OSSE is not responsible for a university’s failure to timely and/or properly request payment on behalf of a DC Futures recipient.
-Please note, that it is the student’s responsibility to work with the university to ensure its timely and proper submission of their payment request.
+It is the student’s responsibility to work with the university to ensure its timely and proper submission of their payment request.
 Untimely or improperly submitted payment requests may prevent an eligible student from receiving their DC Futures award or from receiving their award in a timely fashion.

-There are two ways that DC Futures may identify the need for a university to reimburse OSSE for a DC Futures award.
+There are two ways DC Futures may identify the need for a university to reimburse OSSE for a DC Futures award.
 First, OSSE may calculate lifetime or annual award timelines and amounts and find that a student has received more than the maximum allowed.
 In this case, OSSE will request repayment from the university that the student most recently attended.